stanfordnlp/stanza/README.md

 ### Trained Models for the Neural Pipeline

-We currently provide models for all of the treebanks in the CoNLL 2018 Shared Task.
+We currently provide models for all of the [Universal Dependencies](https://universaldependencies.org/) treebanks v2.5, as well as NER models for a few widely-spoken languages.
 You can find instructions for downloading and using these models [here](https://stanfordnlp.github.io/stanza/models.html).

 ### Batching To Maximize Pipeline Speed

 To maximize speed performance, it is essential to run the pipeline on batches of documents.
 Running a for loop on one sentence at a time will be very slow.
 The best approach at this time is to concatenate documents together, with each document separated by a blank line (i.e., two line breaks `\n\n`).
 The tokenizer will recognize blank lines as sentence breaks.
 We are actively working on improving multi-document processing.

 ## Training your own neural pipelines

-All neural modules in this library, including the tokenizer, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer and the dependency parser, can be trained with your own [CoNLL-U](https://universaldependencies.org/format.html) format data.
+All neural modules in this library can be trained with your own data.
+The tokenizer, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer and the dependency parser require [CoNLL-U](https://universaldependencies.org/format.html) formatted data, while the NER model requires the BIOES format.
 Currently, we do not support model training via the `Pipeline` interface.
 Therefore, to train your own models, you need to clone this git repository and set up from source.

 For detailed step-by-step guidance on how to train and evaluate your own models, please visit our [training documentation](https://stanfordnlp.github.io/stanza/training.html).